 Such a non-citizen is similarly liable to deportation if they are sentenced to two or more terms of imprisonment in which the total of the terms is 12 months or more.
 Under section 201, a person cannot be deported after being lawfully resident in Australia for more than 10 years, except in very exceptional circumstances.

-However, this section is rarely used due to the broad and more draconian powers available to the Minister and Department of Home Affairs under s501 of the Migration Act.
-Under this section, a non-citizen’s visa can be cancelled no matter how long they have lived in Australia, making the person an unlawful non-citizen who is then subject to removal.
+However, this section is rarely used due to the broad and more draconian powers available to the Minister and Department of Home Affairs.
+Under s501 of the Migration Act, a non-citizen’s visa can be cancelled no matter how long they have lived in Australia, making the person an unlawful non-citizen who is then subject to removal.

 Other grounds for deportation of non-citizens under the Migration Act, which are rarely used, include: